downshift-js/downshift/README.md

 many of your use cases.

-However, if more control is needed, you can pass any of these pieces of state as a prop (as indicated above) and that prop becomes controlled.
+However, if more control is needed, you can pass any of these pieces of state as a prop (as indicated above) and that state becomes controlled.
 As soon as `this.props[statePropKey] !== undefined`, internally, `downshift` will determine its state based on your prop's value rather than its own internal state.
 You will be required to keep the state up to date (this is where `onStateChange`